CloudWithChris/cloudwithchris.com/content/person/karimfahmy/index.md

 Twitter: "KarimFa90175961"
 Website: "https://www.karimfahmy.de"
 YouTube: "KarimFahmyofficial"
+Description: "Karim Fahmy currently works as Sr. Cloud Solutions Architect at Fujitsu focusing on Microsoft Azure Cloud Infrastructure Architecture exploring its details & mixing it with Hybrid cloud extending on-premises data-centers to cloud and building many projects for Customers."
 ---
 Karim Fahmy currently works as Sr. Cloud Solutions Architect at Fujitsu focusing on Microsoft Azure Cloud Infrastructure Architecture exploring its details & mixing it with Hybrid cloud extending on-premises data-centers to cloud and building many projects for Customers.